Shop is temporarily closed for in-person events! See section below for details!

-I am also continuing to create hanging decor in the form of embellished bud vases, posy pockets (coming soon), mobiles and chimes...as well as home decor such as boxes, votive holders, lighter covers, smoking accessories, bells...and whatever else I can dress up!
+I am don't just see myself as a jewelry designer... also continuing to create hanging decor in the form of soldered embellished bud vases, posy pockets, mobiles and chimes, small planters...as well as home decor such as boxes, votive holders, lighter covers, smoking accessories, bells...and whatever else I can dress up!
 Be sure to join the mailing list for new listings and design announcements, special sales, and event info.

 What is Tiffany Technique?

 Louis Comfort Tiffany took the long-used method of adhering copper foil to the edges of colored glass, then attaching them together with solder (leaded) to create all manner of objects d'art.
 He was inspired by the stained glass windows in churches and cathedrals, and brought that beauty into the home.
 Now the term is commonly used to describe jewelry and other items made using unleaded solder with glass, gems, shells, beads, and other elements.